Hacks, Myths & FAQs

 How to get enough iodine?

 Food grown and produced in Australian is typically low in iodine.
 Iodine used to be used to clean bottles and machinery for milk, which was a major source of iodine for Australians.
 But iodine is not used in this way anymore.
-To help Australians get enough iodine it’s now added to bread and bread mixes sold in the supermarket and bakeries.
+To help Australians get enough iodine it’s now added to bread sold in the supermarket and bakeries.
 This is known as fortification.
 To find out more about fortification head here.

 Tips to make sure you get enough iodine: